FactoryTalk-Optix/.github/profile/README.md

 - `Library` is a repository that is meant to be cloned to the Templates Library of FactoryTalk® Optix™, containing cool add-ons
 - `Game` is an application that is used to show performances and integration capabilities and integrations of FactoryTalk® Optix™

-Read through the entire ReadMe file to determine what additional FactoryTalk Optix applications or settings may be needed to ensure the proper emulation of the demo or sample.
+Read through the entire ReadMe file to determine what additional FactoryTalk Optix applications or settings may be needed to ensure the proper emulation of the project.

 ## How to use these repositories